Data Storytelling has emerged as a ‘hot topic’ for skill development in the financial industry. Why? What outcomes need to change?

 Uli: The real question is, “How do we let data tell us the story that helps us make better decisions for the future of the organization?”

-Data visualization has been around for a while as a small niche, but now it’s critical for all industries.
+Data visualization has been around for a while as a small niche, but now it’s critical for all industries, not just for finance and lending.
 Taking an abundance of data and presenting it in a meaningful fashion.

 Data is really everywhere today.
 Just think of a newspaper like USA Today which has many cool infographics, yet many banks have an army of data scientists who may not be able to clearly explain what’s in their lending portfolio!